 Fast forward to the early 90s (and I had moved away.) and flag poles started to appear in front gardens flying Union Jacks and the cross of St George.
 Opinion was divided.
 It was patriotism or football support.
 Or maybe just maybe it was something else.

 Then the Council got and retained its UKIP Councillor.
-I’ve been tempted to go and knock on one of the Union Jack flyers door to ask if they need help as They’ve been flying an international distress signal for over 2 years.
+I’ve been tempted to go and knock on one of the Union Jack flyer’s door to ask if they need help as they’ve been flying an international distress signal for over 2 years.
+(Jack is upside down).

 My in-laws are Danes.
 They fly flags and nobody minds.
 I was once fined in Turkey for my boat flag being too dirty.
 (A sooty poorly engine).
 We should have been fined for pollution to my mind.